Philippine democracy scion, ex-leader Benigno Aquino dies | Law-Order

 - Philippines

-Former Philippine President Benigno Aquino III, the son of pro-democracy icons who helped topple dictator Ferdinand Marcos and had troublesome ties with China, died Tuesday, a cousin and public officials said.
-He was 61.
-Former Sen Bam Aquino said he was heartbroken by the death of his cousin.
-“He gave his all for the Filipino, he did not leave anything,” he said.
+Condolences poured in from politicians, the Catholic Church and others, including President Rodrigo Duterte's administration and Sen. Imee Marcos, a daughter of the late dictator.
+Philippine flags were lowered at half-staff on government buildings.

-Details of his death were not immediately made public by members of his family, who were seen rushing to a metropolitan Manila hospital in the morning.
-But one of his former Cabinet official, Rogelio Singson, said Aquino had been undergoing dialysis and was preparing for a kidney transplant.
+“We are saddened by President Aquino's passing and will always be thankful for our partnership,” U.S. Embassy Charge d' Affaires John Law said in a statement.
+“For beyond politics and much public acrimony, I knew Noynoy as a kind and simple soul.
+He will be deeply missed,” Marcos said in a statement, using Aquino's nickname.

-Aquino, who served as president from 2010 to 2016, was the heir to a political legacy of a family that has been regarded as a bulwark against authoritarianism in the Philippines.
+Aquino, who served as president from 2010 to 2016, was the heir of a family that has been regarded as a bulwark against authoritarianism in the Philippines.

-He won by a large margin on a promise to fight corruption and poverty, but his victory was also seen as a protest vote due to exasperation with the corruption scandals that rocked the presidency of his predecessor, Gloria Macapagal Arroyo, who was detained for nearly five years and was released after the Supreme Court cleared her of the charges.
-Arroyo later successfully returned to political power, at one time serving as House speaker under Aquino's successor, current President Rodrigo Duterte.
+His father, former Sen. Benigno Aquino Jr., was assassinated in 1983 while under military custody at the Manila international airport, which now bears his name.

-Public expectations of Aquino were high and while he moved against corruption — detaining Arroyo and three powerful senators over corruption allegations — and initiated anti-poverty programs, the problems in his disaster-prone Southeast Asian nation, which remained wracked by decades-old communist and Muslim insurgencies, remained daunting.
+His victory was also seen as a protest vote due to exasperation with the corruption scandals of his predecessor, Gloria Macapagal Arroyo.
+She was detained for nearly five years before the Supreme Court cleared her of the charges.
+Arroyo later served as House speaker under Duterte.

-One of the legacies of the Aquino presidency was the signing of a 2014 peace deal with the largest Muslim separatist rebel group in the country, the Moro Islamic Liberation Front, in 2014 that eased decades of sporadic fighting in the country's south, homeland of minority Muslims in the largely Roman Catholic nation.
+One of Aquino's major successes was the signing of a 2014 peace deal with the largest Muslim separatist rebel group, the Moro Islamic Liberation Front.
+It eased decades of fighting in the country's south, homeland of minority Muslims in the largely Roman Catholic nation.

-Political opponents have pounded on what they say were his administration's bungling of a number of crises, including a Manila bus hostage crisis that ended with the shooting deaths of eight Chinese tourists from Hong Kong by a disgruntled police officer, and delays in recovery efforts in the massively disastrous aftermath of Typhoon Haiyan in 2013.
+Opponents pounded on missteps, including a Manila bus hostage crisis that ended with the shooting deaths of eight Chinese tourists from Hong Kong by a disgruntled police officer, and delays in recovery efforts in the disastrous aftermath of Typhoon Haiyan in 2013.

-Aquino came under heavy criticism in 2015 for his absence in a solemn ceremony at a Manila airbase, where air force aircraft brought the remains of police commandos who had been killed by Muslim insurgents while staging a covert raid that killed one of Asia's most-wanted terror suspects.
-Aquino proceeded with a scheduled inauguration of a car manufacturing plant and was criticized by his opponents for his lack of empathy amid a national mourning for the deaths of the anti-terror commandos.
+Aquino came under heavy criticism in 2015 for his absence in a ceremony at a Manila air base for the arrival of the remains of police commandos who were killed by Muslim insurgents during a covert raid that killed one of Asia's most-wanted terror suspects.
+Aquino proceeded with a scheduled inauguration of a car manufacturing plant, triggering criticism that he lacked empathy.

 Aquino campaigned against Duterte, warning he could be a looming dictator and could set back the democracy and economic momentum achieved in his own term.